ronak197/Dearly/README.md

 # Dearly

-This project is a smart tourism application, which focuses on getting users their preferred destinations and hotels in their budget.
+This project is a chat based application for elderly people to make access of youtube videos, calling (audio/video) easier through a single click of a button.

 ## App Screenshots :